-Deductible Per Contract Year OSU Student Health Services In-network and Out-of-network Individual/Family None \$500/\$1,500 Out-of-Pocket Limit Per Contract Year OSU Student Health Services and In-network Out-of-network Individual/Family \$6,000/\$12,000 None
+Deductible Per Contract Year In-network Out-of-network Individual \$500 \$900 Out-of-Pocket Limit Per Contract Year In-network Out-of-network Individual \$3,500 \$10,500

-Note: Even though you may have the same benefit for in-network and out-of-network providers, your actual costs for services provided by an out-of-network provider may exceed this plan's out-of-pocket limit for out-of-network services.
+Note: In-network provider deductible and out-of-pocket limit accumulates separately from the out-of-network provider deductible and out-of-pocket limit.
+Even though you may have the same benefit for in-network and out-of-network providers, your actual costs for services provided by an out-of-network provider may exceed this plan's out-of-pocket limit for out-of-network services.
 In addition, out-of-network providers can bill you for the difference between the amount charged by the provider and the amount allowed by the insurance company, and this amount is not counted toward the out-of-network out-of-pocket limit.
 Please see allowable fee in the definitions section of your student guide.